Now more than ever, voters need an election process they can trust.

-For 25 years, The California Voter Foundation has worked to help voters make informed choices and vote with confidence.
+For over 25 years, The California Voter Foundation has worked to help voters make informed choices and vote with confidence.

 From innovating the Internet as a tool for nonpartisan voter education, to shedding “digital sunlight” through electronic filing and online disclosure of campaign donations, to securing the vote by requiring paper ballots and post-election audits, CVF operates at the place where democracy and technology intersect, improving the voting process to better serve voters.